I Just Sent XSS Payloads to the Support Team

 The Realization

-Here’s what I realized at 11 PM on a Tuesday: these forms were sending data to Zendesk.
+Here’s what I realized at 11 PM on a Tuesday: these forms were sending data to a third-party ticketing system.
 I know this because I set up the integration six months ago.

-And if a support agent opens that ticket, and their browser executes that script… well, that’s a stored XSS.
+And if a support agent opens that ticket in their web dashboard, and their browser executes that script… well, that’s a stored XSS.

 Why This Happens (And Keeps Happening)